StaffanStromsholm/midiInBrowser/README.md

 # Piano teaching tool

-Current: Keybed shows which keys are being pressed on a keyboard conected with midi
+## Keybed shows which keys are being pressed on a keyboard conected with midi

-Next: analyze which chords are being played based on which notes are pressed
+## analyze which chords are being played based on which notes are pressed